-background concentration means as defined in Part 5A of the Environmental Management and Pollution Control Act 1994. contaminated means the condition of land or water, where any chemical substance or waste has been added as a direct or indirect result of human activity at above background concentration and represents or potentially represents an adverse impact on human health or the environment. environmental site assessment means a report prepared by an suitably qualified person on the nature, extent and levels of existing contamination and the actual or potential risk to human health or the environment, on or off the site, resulting from that contamination, prepared in accordance with the National Environment Protection (Assessment of Site Contamination) Measure 1999, as amended 16 May 2013.
+background means as defined in Part 5A of the Environmental Management and concentration Pollution Control Act 1994. contaminated means the condition of land or water, where any chemical substance or waste has been added as a direct or indirect result of human activity at above background concentration and represents or potentially represents an adverse impact on human health or the environment. environmental site assessment means a report prepared by an suitably qualified person on the nature, extent and levels of existing contamination and the actual or potential risk to human health or the environment, on or off the site, resulting from that contamination, prepared in accordance with the National Environment Protection (Assessment of Site Contamination) Measure 1999, as amended 16 May 2013.
 Director means as defined in the Environmental Management and Pollution Control Act 1994. potentially contaminating activity means an activity listed in Table E2.2 as a potentially contaminating activity, other than an activity carried out as ancillary to a Residential use class.
-Potentially contaminated land means land that is, or adjoins, land that the applicant or the planning authority: (a) knows to have been used for a potentially contaminating activity by reference to:- (i) a notice issued in accordance with Part 5A of the Environmental Management and Pollution Control Act 1994; or (ii) a previous permit ; or (b) ought reasonably to have known was used for a potentially contaminating activity. site history means the collection of information from historical sources to determine if a site is likely to have been impacted by a potentially contaminating activity.
+Potentially contaminated land means land that is, or adjoins, land that the applicant or the planning authority: (a) knows to have been used for a potentially contaminating activity by reference to:- (i) a notice issued in accordance with Part 5A of the Environmental Management and Pollution Control Act 1994; or (ii) a previous permit ; or (b) ought reasonably to have known was used for a potentially contaminating activity.